 In some cases, speed may also be a factor at least in the short term.
 For example, a production run may start with plastic moulds as these can be produced quickly.
 It may then move on to using aluminium moulds for their robustness.

-Once the mould is created, it needs to be put into the thermoforming machine.
+Once the tool is created, it needs to be put into the thermoforming machine.
 The plastic sheet is placed above the mould but not on it.
-There needs to be a small gap between the base of the plastic sheet and the top of the mould.
 The plastic is then clamped securely into place.
 Finally, the heater is positioned above, but not on, the plastic sheet.

 In thermoforming, it is vital that the correct temperature is maintained across the entire plastic sheet.
 Even minor variations in temperature could ruin the outcome of the process.

-For this reason, modern vacuum forming machines use pyrometers to monitor the operating temperature.
+For this reason, modern vacuum forming machines use pyrometers to monitor the plastic sheet temperature.
 The pyrometers interact with the process controls to ensure that the heating is promptly adjusted if the temperature varies.

-Some vacuum forming machines can also support various other strategies for ensuring a consistent temperature.
+Some vacuum forming machines can also support various other strategies for ensuring a consistent finish.
 The two main ones are sheet-level monitoring and pre-stretching.

 A photo-electronic beam is projected into the gap between the heater and the plastic.
 If this beam is interrupted, it means that the sheet of plastic has started to sag downwards.
-The machine will therefore counteract this by blowing air upwards to lift the plastic back into position.
+The machine will therefore counteract this by blowing pressurised air into the machine to lift the plastic back into position.

 After the initial heating stage, the plastic sheet is stretched to ensure that its thickness is exactly consistent.
-This means that if the temperature is applied consistently, the results should be the same across the whole sheet.
+This means that if the temperature is applied consistently, the results should be more consistent across the whole sheet.

 Once the plastic reaches the correct temperature, the mould will be moved upwards towards the plastic.
-The vacuum former will then be activated.
+The vacuum pump will then be activated.
 This will suck out all the air from the machine.
-As it does so, the plastic will be drawn to the mould.
-This process has to be done quickly so the plastic stays warm and therefore soft.
+As it does so, the plastic will be drawn to the tool.
+This process has to be done quickly so the plastic stays warm and therefore malleable.

-Once the sheet has cooled, it usually needs to be split out into individual components.
-This generally leaves some excess plastic that needs to be trimmed away.
+Once the sheet has cooled, it usually needs to be separated out into individual components.
+After this it can go onto the next process of trimming.
 The components may then need some finishing touches before they are considered ready to be used.
 For example, packaging may need to be printed and/or decorated in some way.

 Fundamentally, all vacuum forming machines operate on the same basis.
 In practical terms, however, there are wide variations between the capabilities of different vacuum forming machines.
 In broad terms, current vacuum forming machines can be divided into four main types.
 These are:

 These are much quicker to respond to instructions.
-Industrial machines are also more likely to have twin heaters, rather than just one.
+Industrial vacuum forming machines are also more likely to have twin heaters, rather than just one.

 Likewise, DIY machines may have a limited number of heating zones compared to industrial machines.
 This can make a huge difference to the consistency of the temperature, especially when working with large batches.
 Of course, DIY machines are not really intended for making large batches.